-"Dogs of the Soviet Space Program" Additional Locket Images
+"Dogs of the Soviet Space Program" Locket Images Only

 On November 3, 1957, just 30 days after the first ever man-made object entered into earth orbit, the Soviet Union launched a second "artificial moon."
 Born aloft by a proto-Vostok launch vehicle to an altitude of 934 miles, Sputnik II was not only substantially larger than its predecessor, but also differed in so far as it included a living being.
 This first earth-born creature to leave the earth was, of course, the famed Laika (barker), whose flight commanded the attention of the entire world.
 Between 1959 and 1961, 10 more dogs in 6 separate missions followed Laika's courageous example culminating in the flight of Zvezdochka (daughter of the stars), who made a single orbit flight in final preparation for April 12, 1961, when, proven tenable by the dogs, Yuri Gagarin was launched into space in the first human extra-terrestrial flight.